IgniteUI/igniteui-docfx/en/components/general/how-to/signal-r-service-live-data.md

 ## Topic Takeaways

-If you don’t want to refresh you application, rather just see when the data is updated, you should consider ASP.NET Core SignalR.
+If you don’t want to refresh your application, rather just see when the data is updated, you should consider ASP.NET Core SignalR.
 I definitely recommend going for streaming content when you think your data is large, or if you want a smooth user experience without blocking the client by showing endless spinners.

 Using SignalR Hub communication is easy and intuitive and with the help of Angular Observables you can create a powerful application that uses data streaming with WebSockets.